Come to Belgrade, Serbia with an open mind; you’re about to take a deep dive into its dark tourism secrets.

 Serbia’s refusal to recognize Kosovo has prevented its admission to the European Union.
 Cross the river to New Belgrade, where the massive buildings built for Tito’s bureaucracy are now used by Serbia’s government ministries.

-3. Dark History: Banjica Concentration Camp
+Dark Tourism History: Banjica Concentration Camp

-Ready for more dark history?
+Ready for more dark tourism history?
 Take the #40 bus past the Tito Museum to a stop called “Banjica.”
 You’ll see a lot of young men and women walking around in combat fatigues because this is equivalent of West Point for Serbian Army officers.
 In the basement of the military academy, but accessible from the street, is a shrine to the camp set up by the Nazis here.
 It was a holding pen for accused resistance leaders and even random civilians who were to be killed under the German policy of mass retaliation for the partisans’ attacks.

 Belgrade’s small Jewish community was among those rounded up.
 Those healthy enough for slave labor were able to avoid the mass-killing pits.
 An estimated 70,000 Yugoslavs were killed during the German occupation, according to the caretaker who showed us around.
 Admission: 200 dinars.
 We were the only visitors.